-He developed his interest on nationalism and migration with the After Belonging Agency as the Chief Curator of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015) and as an editor of the volume After Belonging: The Objects, Spaces, and Territories of the Ways We Stay in Transit (Lars Muller, 2016).
+Galán is currently working on two research projects.
+The first, Diasporic Architectures, expands the concerns of the first project with an exploration of architecture's role in the representation, belonging, and assimilation of Italian migrants in New York City, from Ellis Island to the suburbs.
+Galán previously developed his interest in nationalism and migration by working together with the After Belonging Agency as the Chief Curators of the 2016 Oslo Architecture Triennale (Graham Foundation Grant 2015) and as editors of the volume After Belonging: The Objects, Spaces, and Territories of the Ways We Stay in Transit (Lars Muller 2016).

-Galán teaches both undergraduate and graduate studios, seminars and lecture courses in a diverse range of topics including curatorial practices, housing, migration, and globalization.
+Galán teaches both undergraduate and graduate studios, seminars, and lecture courses on a diverse range of topics including housing, migration, globalization, and curatorial practices.
 He has developed collaborative studios with the UNAM in Mexico City and has received an Andrew Mellon Foundation grant for courses focusing on spatial inequality sponsored by the Center for Spatial Research, Columbia University, as well as the Inclusive Pedagogy Fund, Barnard College.
-His courses rehearse different media and formats including architectural drawing, research papers, mapping, graphic novel, video, and websites among others.
-He frequently collaborates with the Empirical Reasoning Center and the IMATS.
+His courses rehearse different media and formats including architectural drawing, research papers, mapping, graphic novels, videos, and websites among others.
+He frequently collaborates with the Empirical Reasoning Center and the IMATS at Barnard.

-Prior to joining the Department of Architecture at Barnard+Columbia Colleges in 2016, Galán taught studios and seminars at Columbia GSAPP and PennDesign and served as Assistant instructor at Harvard GSD, Princeton SOA, and ETSAM.
+Prior to joining the Department of Architecture at Barnard+Columbia Colleges in 2016, Galán taught studios and seminars at Columbia GSAPP and PennDesign.

-Galán studied Architecture at ETSAMadrid and TUDelft, he graduated with Distinction from the MArchII program at Harvard GSD, and has a PhD in Architecture History and Theory of Architecture from Princeton.
-He has been a Fellow at the Spanish Academy in Rome and a Fulbright Scholar.
+Galán studied Architecture at ETSAMadrid and TUDelft, he graduated with Distinction from the MArchII program at Harvard GSD, and has a PhD in Architecture History and Theory from Princeton.
+He has been a pre-doctoral Fellow at the Spanish Academy in Rome and a Fulbright Scholar.